scotrug/scotrug.github.io/_posts/2012-10-22-november-glasgow-meetup.md

 title: Steven Baker  - Thursday 8th November 2012 Glasgow meeting
 ---

-For the October meetup we have [Steven Baker](http://twitter.com/srbaker) will be joining us all the way from Canada.
+For the November meetup we have [Steven Baker](http://twitter.com/srbaker) will be joining us all the way from Canada.

 ###Bio:
 Steven Baker is the one of the key figures in the Ruby community.
 He